hackerb9/ssa-baby-names/README.md

 * [alldata.txt](alldata.txt): All the Social Security Administration birthname data merged into a single file, instead of having a separate yob*.txt file for each year.
-(Note: SSA data only includes names given to at least five babies in a single year.)

 Sorted by year then sex then popularity.
 Format is comma separated values, delimited by newlines:

   > &lt;_name_>,&lt;_sex_>,&lt;_occurances_>,&lt;_year_>

+  Note: SSA data only includes names given to at least five babies in a single year and does not include single letter names.

   2,020,863 entries, 33 MiB.